 America's only historically accurate chronological parade

-WCVB CHANNEL 5 MORNING TEAM
+WCVB EYE OPENER MORNING TEAM

 A Three Day National Event in Plymouth MA

 The Saturday morning Celebration festivities begin at 10:30am on the Plymouth Massachusetts historic waterfront with an opening ceremony featuring a variety of top-quality entertainment.

 This is one of America’s only historically accurate chronological parades, visually bringing to life America’s rich heritage representing each century from the 17th through the 21st.
 In showing the preservation of America’s history through the years, beginning with the Pilgrim era, we promote an appreciation among our citizens for our rich heritage.

 The parade is ranked the #1 Thanksgiving parade in the nation.
 It features beautifully decorated floats representing historic events, honoring national anniversaries and celebrating every period of American history.

 Patriotism and hope is revived in the hearts of observant adults and children as the floats, drum and bugle corps, and military bands march thru the streets honoring the courageous defenders of our country: the men and women who serve in the Army, the Navy, the Marines, the Air Force and the Coast Guard.